-The 10th annual S.NET meeting will take place June 25-27, 2018 at the Faculty of Arts and Social Science, Maastricht University, The Netherlands.
+The 10th annual S.NET meeting took place June 25-27, 2018 at the Faculty of Arts and Social Science, Maastricht University, The Netherlands.
 The theme is Anticipatory Technologies: Data and Disorientation.

 Registration is now open – click here.